 Our main goal for Adalynn's first summer was to keep her in the shade as much as possible, but we also bought breathable clothing that would keep her from getting too hot and sweaty.

-For time in the water we needed
+For a time in the water, we needed

-*Sunscreen (we personally don't use sunscreen and instead take addy out in early morning light and evening sun, and keep her in the shade during peak sunlight)
+*Sunscreen (we personally don't use sunscreen and instead take Addy out in early morning light and evening sun and keep her in the shade during peak sunlight)